MichaelStephan/functionaltestingstrategy/functional_test_strategy_in_yaas.md

 For the General Availability we would like to rollout the entire process.

-For Beta we propose teams to start with:
+First steps for teams,  we propose  to start with:
 * REST-API Testing
 * Business Logic Testing
 * Data Access Logic Testing